The Public-Sector Cost of Capital: An Empirical Test of Peltzman's Conjecture

 14 Pages Posted: 24 Apr 2019 Last revised: 20 Jul 2020

 Date Written: July 4, 2020

-I test whether public-sector ownership in regulated industries reduces conventional measures of risk utilizing an exogenous event to the air transportation industry.
-I find that government-sponsored enterprises show significantly lower price volatility than non-government-sponsored enterprises.
-The upshot for governments with long-term neutral fiscal policy is that public services' cash flows under public-sector provision should be discounted at a lower rate than cash flows under private-sector provision.
+I test whether public-sector ownership reduces conventional measures of market risk by using an exogenous event to the air transportation industry.
+I find that government-sponsored enterprises show lower price volatility than non-government-sponsored enterprises, arguably due to the government’s ability to buffer government-sponsored enterprises against demand and cost shocks (Peltzman 1976).
+The upshot for jurisdictions with fiscal space is that cash flows under public-sector provision should be discounted at a lower rate than cash flows under private-sector provision.

 Keywords: Regulation, Utilities, Cost of Capital

 JEL Classification: L51, L32, G32